 “My wish for future generations: Only one, ask your questions now, while you can.
 I wasn’t interested in my grandmother (grandmother’s past) when she was around.”

 * * *

-Please take a moment to head on over to Laura’s blog.
+Please take a moment to head on over to Krista’s blog.
 Leave her a comment letting her know you stopped by.
-Welcome Laura, it’s great to have you here!
+Welcome Krista, it’s great to have you here!